CustomTypeOne/LoopPatches/README.md

     * If a folder called `LoopPatches-main` exists, delete it
         * Hold down the Control Key and click on the folder name and select `Move to Trash`
     * If a file called `LoopPatches-main.zip` exists, delete it using the same method
-    * Examine Finder to make sure there are no LoopPatches-main folders or zip files in Downloads
+    * Examine Finder to make sure there are no folders or files that begin with LoopPatches in Downloads, there may be others with the number 2 or 3 appended to the name if you downloaded without deleting old copies or unzipped more than one time
 1. Use the green button at the top of this page that says `Code`
     * Click on `Code`
-    * Select Download ZIP
+    * Select Download ZIP (wait to find it in finder before unzipping)
 1. Return to Finder and examine the Downloads folder
     * Double click on `LoopPatches-main.zip`
     * This creates the `LoopPatches-main` folder, double click on it to open the folder
     * Inside the folder is a file called `Settings.bundle.zip`, double click on that file
+    * If you see extra folders with 2 or 3 appended to the name - you unzipped more than one time - only do it once (delete extraneous folders)

 ### Open New Terminal at LoopWorkspace